ecarnold24/Antibiotics/User_Instructions.md

 - Matplotlib.pyplot package installed

-# How to use the OpenPrescribinToolkit
+# How to use the OpenPrescribingToolkit
 Here we describe how to access the OpenPrescribingToolkit for use within a Juypter notebook.
 This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of its' user friendly interface for data analysis.

 1. Download OpenPrescribingToolkit.py